paczkow/paczkow.dev/src/content/blog/beyond-resolutions-how-to-plan-goals-to-finally-achieve-them.md

 Take, for example, "Being an expert in JavaScript".

 What does it mean to be an expert?
-It's a subjective evaluation that depends on the environment, not on you.
+It's a subjective opinion that depends on the environment, not on you.
 Labeling yourself as an expert holds no value.

-So, how can we convert this goal into measurable objectives?
+So, how can we convert this goal into something we can measure?
 Consider indicators like receiving invitations to conferences or podcasts.
 Another indicator is tracking the number of readers for your posts.

 You need to find **tangible outcomes** that can help gauge your progress effectively.